rghvndr99/hearMe/MULTILINGUAL_SUPPORT.md

 # Multi-Language Support - Global Mental Health Chat

 ## 🌍 Overview
-HearMe now supports **20+ languages** with **automatic language detection** for both voice input and output, making mental health support accessible to users worldwide.
+VoiceLap now supports **20+ languages** with **automatic language detection** for both voice input and output, making mental health support accessible to users worldwide.
 The system automatically detects your browser language and selects it for you, creating a truly personalized and comfortable experience from the first moment.

 ---